wuxc/pywin32doc/md/PyIPersistSerializedPropStorage.md

 ## PyIPersistSerializedPropStorage Object

-Allows a property store to be marshalled into a single buffer.
+Allows a property store to be marshalled into a single buffer\.

-Primarily used with property stores created using[propsys::PSCreateMemoryPropertyStore](propsys.md#propsyspscreatememorypropertystore).
+Primarily used with property stores created using[propsys::PSCreateMemoryPropertyStore](propsys.md#propsyspscreatememorypropertystore)\.

 #### Methods